Civil Process Services

 - Know your case number when calling to check the status of service.

 - Prior to mailing or delivering court orders, documents, or papers to the Sheriff’s Office, verify the address to be served is in Lake County by utilizing the Lake County Assessor’s Office Assessment by Address locator.

 - The Lake County Sheriff’s Office is unable to serve outside of Lake County.

 - The Lake County Sheriff’s Office does not mail papers to other counties for service with the exception of Orders of Protection and Body Attachments.

 - If the address to be served is outside Lake County, please contact the Sheriff of the county the address is located in for service requirements.

 - Please mail all proper documentation to:

 25 S Martin Luther King Jr. Avenue

 Waukegan, IL 60085

-- A minimum of 2 weeks is required for service.
+- A minimum of 2 weeks (14 days, excluding weekends and holidays) is required for service.
 Please be aware of your court date when you leave the Lake County Circuit Clerk’s Office.